 House Bill 525 mandates all felons and certain misdemeanor offenders submit DNA which is held in a statewide database maintained by the Bureau of Criminal Identification and Investigation for comparison with DNA collected in unsolved criminal investigations.
-Eighteen (18) samples were collected and sent to BCI & I during 2017.
+Twenty-two (22) samples were collected and sent to BCI & I during 2018.
 The Probation Department continues to use American Court Services to manage our house arrest program.
 Our Probation Officers install the GPS unit at the office.
 The client must pay a \$50.00 hook-up fee and a \$10.00 daily fee.
 The GPS technology allows the Probation Department to track the offender's movements from our office computers.
 We also have access to SCRAM units which monitor a youth's or adult's alcohol consumption.
 The SCRAM units will be used mostly in conjunction with the Family and Dependency Court.
 Our House Arrest program is designed to increase surveillance of youths released from the Juvenile Detention Facility by the Judge or Magistrate prior to an arraignment hearing, dispositional hearing, or as part of a disposition.
-In 2017, there were thirtynine (39) youths and one (1) adult placed on the GPS for a total of one thousand six hundred twenty-one (1,621) monitored days compared to one thousand forty-seven (1,247) monitored days in 2016.
+In 2018, fifty-six (56) individuals were placed on the GPS for a total of one thousand eight hundred forty (1,840) monitored days as compared to thirty-nine (39) youths and one (1) adult placed on the GPS for a total of one thousand six hundred twenty-one (1,621) monitored days in 2017.
+Three (3) youths were placed on SCRAM monitors during 2018.

 No referrals were made to "16 and Beyond" or to the 3 day Theft Offender program which is hosted by the Detention staff.
 The staff of the Muskingum County Juvenile Court Probation Department continues to utilize county vehicles for on-the-job purposes.
 The Probation Department and the Detention Staff currently operate ten (10) vehicles including one (1) detention transport vehicle and a Community Service Van.
-Vehicles are used primarily for surveillance, home, school and placement contacts, serving summons, and transportation of youth.
+Vehicles are used primarily for surveillance, home visits, school checks, and out-of-home placement contacts, serving summons, and transportation of youth.